 About the Author

-Bradley Gillespie, PharmD, trained as a clinical pharmacist, has practiced in industrial and government settings for the past 20-plus years.
-His initial role was a clinical pharmacology and biopharmaceutics reviewer at FDA, followed by 18 years of leading drug development efforts in the pharma/biotech/nutritional industries.
-Currently, he supports development projects at the Department of Defense.
-In addition to his industrial focus, he remains a registered pharmacist, operates a medical writing business focused on developing health professional continuing education programs, and serves as part-time instructor at Montgomery College.
+Trained as a clinical pharmacist, Brad has practiced in an industrial setting for the past 20-plus years.
+His initial role was as a clinical pharmacology and biopharmaceutics reviewer at FDA, followed by 15 years of leading early development programs in the pharma/biotech/nutritional industries.
+In addition to his industrial focus, he remains a registered pharmacist and enjoys mentoring drug development scientists and health professionals, as well as leading workshops and developing continuing education programs for pharmacy, nursing and other medical professionals.